 While Bill & Ted visit various places and dimensions without any stroke of good luck…

 …Phil, Death, Flim & Flam and the TV crew go on a mad dash throughout the house (and evening getting some assistance from neighborhood kids) in order to round up every little Station.
-Though the multiple alien duplicates causes mayhem in numerous ways, every last one is gathered and stuffed into the closet.
+Though the multiple alien duplicates do cause some mayhem in numerous ways, every last one is gathered and stuffed into the closet.
 From there, they reform into one solidified Station.

 After Phil informs them of the good news back at home, Bill & Ted finally arrive in the proper dimension in order to reunite with their wives & sons.
 They’re then met upon by a pair of odd-looking beings named Harv Friedmont and Nestor Worth.
 It turns out that these would-be kidnappers are actually concert & event promoters in this realm known as the Dimension of Utter Boredom.
-They received a transmission of their Battle of the Bands performance and received some admiration from their populace.
+They picked up the transmission of their Battle of the Bands performance and received some admiration from their populace.
 Bill & Ted forgive them for their recent action before informing their group back home that they have an inter-dimensional tour scheduled before scoring major brownie points with their wives.
-From there, Issue 4 ends on a sign of things to come as over in Hell as De Nomolos vows to escape and enact his revenge upon our duo.
+From there, Issue 4 ends on a sign of things to come over in Hell as De Nomolos vows to escape and get back at our duo.

 For Issues #5, 6 & 7, we have a three-part tale that sees our heroes put on trial by a particularly higher authority while a familiar felon is looking to get out of his imprisoning realm and enact some revenge before resuming his dreams of a world under his influence.
 Brace yourselves for the longest story arc of the whole series.